DA Davidson Raises Construction Partners (NASDAQ:ROAD) Price Target to $28.00

-Construction Partners (NASDAQ:ROAD – Get Rating) had its target price increased by DA Davidson to $28.00 in a research report report published on Tuesday, Stock Target Advisor reports.
-DA Davidson also issued estimates for Construction Partners’ Q4 2022 earnings at $0.28 EPS and FY2022 earnings at $0.44 EPS.
+Construction Partners (NASDAQ:ROAD – Get Rating) had its price target boosted by DA Davidson to $28.00 in a report published on Monday, Stock Target Advisor reports.

-A number of other analysts also recently commented on ROAD.
-Robert W. Baird raised their price objective on Construction Partners from $26.00 to $32.00 in a research report on Monday.
-Sidoti began coverage on Construction Partners in a research report on Wednesday, June 1st.
-They issued a buy rating for the company.
-Finally, Raymond James upgraded Construction Partners from an outperform rating to a strong-buy rating and reduced their price objective for the stock from $30.00 to $25.00 in a research report on Wednesday, May 11th.
-Four investment analysts have rated the stock with a buy rating and one has assigned a strong buy rating to the company’s stock.
-According to MarketBeat, the stock presently has a consensus rating of Buy and a consensus target price of $31.80.
+ROAD has been the topic of a number of other reports.
+Raymond James raised Construction Partners from an outperform rating to a strong-buy rating and cut their target price for the stock from $30.00 to $25.00 in a research report on Wednesday, May 11th.
+Sidoti initiated coverage on shares of Construction Partners in a research note on Wednesday, June 1st.
+They set a buy rating for the company.
+Finally, Robert W. Baird raised their target price on shares of Construction Partners from $26.00 to $32.00 in a report on Monday, August 8th.
+Four analysts have rated the stock with a buy rating and one has given a strong buy rating to the stock.
+Based on data from MarketBeat.com, the company has an average rating of Buy and a consensus target price of $31.80.

 Construction Partners Price Performance

-In other news, Director Stefan L. Shaffer sold 7,697 shares of the stock in a transaction that occurred on Tuesday, August 9th.
-The stock was sold at an average price of $28.93, for a total value of $222,674.21.
-Following the completion of the transaction, the director now directly owns 47,495 shares of the company’s stock, valued at approximately $1,374,030.35.
-The sale was disclosed in a legal filing with the SEC, which is available at this link.
-24.35% of the stock is currently owned by insiders.
+In related news, Director Stefan L. Shaffer sold 7,697 shares of the firm’s stock in a transaction that occurred on Tuesday, August 9th.
+The shares were sold at an average price of $28.93, for a total value of $222,674.21.
+Following the completion of the transaction, the director now owns 47,495 shares of the company’s stock, valued at approximately $1,374,030.35.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available at the SEC website.
+Company insiders own 24.35% of the company’s stock.

 Construction Partners, Inc, a civil infrastructure company, engages in the construction and maintenance of roadways across Alabama, Florida, Georgia, North Carolina, and South Carolina.
 The company, through its subsidiaries, provides various products and services to public and private infrastructure projects, with a focus on highways, roads, bridges, airports, and commercial and residential developments.